alejandra-e-bernabel/YourSpace/README.md

 git clone git@github.com:alejandra-e-bernabel/YourSpace.git
 ```
 2. Open the cloned respository in any source code editor
-3. Open the integrated terminal for the document
+3. Open the integrated terminal for the document and enter this code to install the dependencies
 ```
-enter cli: npm install //install the dependencies
+npm install
 ```

 ## User-Story